yinonov/travel-agenet/ROADMAP.md

 - 2025‑09‑07: Chose Render Web Service for deployment; added `render.yaml` blueprint with auto‑deploy on merges to `main`.
 - 2025‑09‑07: Enabled Render PR previews in `render.yaml` and added a "Deploy to Render" button in README for easy sharing.
 - 2025‑09‑07: Added metrics logging (CSV) with latency and token usage.
+- 2025‑09‑10: Introduced internal `flightSearch` and `hotelLookup` modules for modular planning.